 The ARC performs the duties of reviewing the adequacy of the Company's risk management framework, ensuring that the Company operates within the parameters of its risk tolerance, and will also review the adequacy, effectiveness and independence of our external and internal audit.
 The members of the ARC may attend the meeting in person or through video conference.
-We had conducted 2 ARC meetings in 2023.
-Other than the standard meeting agenda, special items for deliberation included internal and external audit reports of the Company, our revised risk management policies and our 2023 audit plan.
+We had conducted 1 ARC meeting in 2024.
+Other than the standard meeting agenda, special items for deliberation included audit reports of the Company, 2024 ORSA report, our revised risk management policies and our 2024 audit plan.
+We would also send updates to members of the ARC to keep them abreast of the developments in the Company.